August 5, 2022

 We also instruct our staff on emotional safety – recognizing when campers are homesick, anxious, nervous or struggling with relationships.

 Our concern is not limited to our campers.
 We have regular check-ins with our counselors so that we know how they are doing.

 We have 6 RNs and 4 student nurses here on property who partner with our 3 camp doctors who live within 15 minutes – so we want to be healthy as well as safe.

 At our best, we help campers feel safe while we strive to foster growth and pride.
 We want to help them discover the best version of themselves.

 But, you may wonder, what keeps Susie Ma’am and Steve Sir safe?
 How are we protected from the slings and arrows of outrageous fortune?

 For those of you who are thus worried, please know that we have our protectors – our sentinels.

 In this picture, you see our stalwart defenders.
-Yes, that is Dodger Ma’am (our camp Bassett Hound) and a stuffed tiger.
+Yes, that is Dodger Ma’am (our camp Bassett Hound) and a stuffed tiger (already featured in the other blog today).
 They sit proudly, dare I say defiantly, scanning the camp for threats and challenges.